 “Butohclown is so good for the awareness of/for myself, and the others, and the world around you/me!
 Thank you very much, I’m so happy with this!”

 “Your work is still working.
 Very powerful stuff.
 Thank you!”

 “Moshe’s workshops are more than just a ‘clowning’ experience.
 His emphasis on connecting with the audience and with teammates provides a solid foundation in how to meet someone on a common ground and truly be present in the moment.”

 “We had a couple of opportunities to clown today (in business meetings 2 days later) and they were a big hit and release of tension for all.”

-“The bottom line for me with Moshe’s work is how it can contribute to a wider range or palette within which to move in life, whether at a fire or at an airport or with family or whatever.
-I find the access to a new degree of lightness and limberness through physical movement and awareness a powerful tool. “
+“The bottom line for me with Moshe’s work is how it can contribute to a wider range or palette within which to move in life….
+I’m finding access to a new degree of lightness and limberness through physical movement …and awareness as a powerful tool. ”

 “Very memorable, very useful, very inspiring.”